marceloaugusto80/CSRequest/README.md

 ### Response extensions
 There are some HttpResponseMessage extension methods defined out of the box.
-They are both implemented in synchronously and asynchronously.
+They are both implemented synchronously and asynchronously.
 Examples:
 ```cs
 dynamic myObject = await new Request().Get().ReadJsonAsync();